 Interviews can be nerve-racking, no doubt about that.

-I’m not going to sit her and tell you not to be nervous but it is important that you find some way to control your nerves.
+I’m not going to sit here and tell you not to be nervous but it is important that you find some way to control your nerves.
 Being too nervous could cost you the job.

-I find personally the best thing is to just be myself – as in my best professional self with a bit of my out of office self thrown in.
+I find personally the best thing is to just be myself – as in my best professional self with a bit of my out-of-office self thrown in.
 It might be fine answering all the questions correctly but if you sound like a robot doing it, it will most likely lessen your chances of getting the job.